Updated September 28, 2020

 Strong digital security is crucial for journalists, but dedicated training may be expensive or inaccessible.
 Luckily, there is a wealth of information online.
+Use CPJ’s risk assessment template to help you understand the risks attached to particular stories or assignments.

 The following resources provide step-by-step guidance on how to protect yourself and will help you secure your accounts and mitigate online harassment and possible threats.